PavelKisliak/BitSerializer/docs/bitserializer_convert.md

 String conversion submodule of **BitSerializer** library.
 Basically, it is just convenient wrapper around STD, but with some interesting features:

 - Supports modern STD types - `string_view`, `u16string` and `u32string`.
+- Supports conversion `chrono::time_point` and `chrono::duration` to/from ISO8601 strings.
 - Supports UTF transcoding between all STD string types.
 - Converts any fundamental types to any STD string types and vice versa.
 - Converts enum types via declaring names map.